Good new American Express cashback deals: TFL, Harrods, John Lewis, Fenwick etc

 The Accor website is here if you want to scope out your options.
 If you don’t want to earn Le Club AccorHotels points, you can take Avios directly instead.
 Credit to Iberia Plus and not British Airways Executive Club as the rate is twice as high – you can use ‘Combine My Avios’ to move them across to BA afterwards.

 PS.
-If you missed it, take a look at our recent article on the top 10 reasons to apply for the free (in year 1) American Express Preferred Rewards Gold credit card.
+If you missed it, take a look at our recent article on the benefits of the American Express Preferred Rewards Gold credit card.

 If you are looking to apply for a new credit card, here are our top recommendations based on the current sign-up bonuses.